Best Beaches in West Maui Top Guide 2025

 Baby Beach, aka Pu’unoa Beach

-The Baby Beach is a shoreline protected by a reef that calms the waters and creates a natural lagoon.
+Baby Beach is a shoreline protected by a reef that calms the waters, creating a natural lagoon.
 It’s an excellent spot for families with kids due to the shallow and sandy entry.

-Although the beach may not be the most visually stunning, as it has coral mixed in that is hard on the feet, it’s still popular among local families.
+Although the beach may not be the most visually stunning, with coral mixed in that is hard on the feet, it’s still popular among local families.
 If you’re not concerned about easy, calm access, more picturesque beaches are further up the coast.

-Please Note: This beach is located within walking distance of downtown Lahaina.
+Please note that this beach is located within walking distance of downtown Lahaina.
 At the writing of this post, Lahaina is closed to visitors, and there isn’t access to the beaches and ramps.

 Ka’anapali Beach

 Ka’anapali Beach, a splendid mile-long stretch of sand, has become one of my favorites on the island.
-The beach, nestled between Canoe Beach and Black Rock, is a bustling hub, home to luxurious resorts, high-end shopping, and various dining options.
+The beach, nestled between Canoe Beach and Black Rock, is a bustling hub, home to luxurious resorts, high-end shopping, and a variety of dining options.

-No matter where I roam, the wide, sandy beach always provides an easy entry point, perfect for a relaxing swim or snorkeling session.
+No matter where I roam, the vast, sandy beach always provides an easy entry point, perfect for a relaxing swim or snorkeling session.

 The boardwalk that runs along the beach always comes alive with activity, making it a unique experience.
 However, finding parking can be a bit of a challenge due to the beach’s popularity.
 One can, however, find bathroom facilities at Whalers Village.